Data-Coders/Flask-Projects/README.md

-Flask To Do App
+Flask Projects

-     This To Do app has been Created With Flask and is hosted using Pythonanywhere to make your life easier.
+     This Repository is Being Created to classify the Projects of small Flask Projects.

 Installation and Running